Spectral ergodic Banach problem and flat polynomials: Introduction

 \section{Introduction}

+The main purpose of this paper is to produce a sequence of flat polynomials with coefficients $0,1$.
+This answer an old question of Littlewood on finding a sequence of analytic trigonometric polynomials with coefficients $0,1$ that are $L^1$-flat.
+Roughly speaking, a sequence of analytic trigonometric polynomials is flat if it is converge in some sense to the constant $1$.\\

+Here, we construct a sequence of analytic trigonometric polynomials with coefficients $0,1$ that are $L^\alpha$-flat, $0<\alpha<2$.
+This is done by appealing to the combinatorial Singer's construction combined with Marcinkiewicz-Zygmund interpolation inequalities \cite[p.28, chp.
+X]{Zygmund} and its refinements.
+Form this, we obtain that there exist a sequence of analytic trigonometric polynomials with coefficients $0,1$ that are flat in the almost everywhere sense.\\

-The purpose of this paper is to address the flatness issue in some class of analytic trigonometric polynomials, and to give an alternative proof to the proof given by the author in \cite{A-Arxiv}.
-Therefore, this paper can be seen as a revised version of that article with an alternative proof.
-But, as in \cite{A-Arxiv}, the combinatorial Singer's construction and Marcinkiewicz-Zygmund interpolation inequalities \cite[p.28, chp.
-X]{Zygmund} lies in the heart of the proof.
-We thus construct, in the same spirit as in \cite{A-Arxiv}, a class of polynomials that are flat in the almost everywhere sense using the Singer's construction combined with the refinement of the interpolation methods initiated by Marcinkiewicz \& Zygmund.
-It follows that the Hardy spaces and the Carleson interpolation theory play an important role in the proof.
+Marcinkiewicz-Zygmund interpolation inequalities and its extensions lies in the heart of the interpolation theory.
+It follows that the Hardy spaces and the Carleson interpolation theory play an important role in our proofs.
 For a nice account on the interpolation theory and the $H^p$ theory, we refer the reader to \cite[p.147, Chap.
 9]{Duren} and \cite[p.275, Chap.
 7]{Garnett}, \cite[p.194]{Hoffman}, \cite[p.328]{Rudin}.\\